Pylons/pyramid/docs/narr/views.rst

 the request implementation.
 Understanding WebOb's request API is the key to understanding how to process form submission data.

 There are some defaults that you need to be aware of when trying to handle form submission data in a :mod:`pyramid` view.
 Because having high-order (non-ASCII) characters in data contained within form submissions is exceedingly common, and because the UTF-8 encoding is the most common encoding used on the web for non-ASCII character data, and because working and storing Unicode values is much saner than working with and storing bytestrings, :mod:`pyramid` configures the :term:`WebOb` request machinery to attempt to decode form submission values into Unicode from the UTF-8 character set implicitly.
-This implicit decoding happens when view code obtains form field values via the :term:`WebOb` ``request.params``, ``request.GET``, or ``request.POST`` APIs (see :ref:`request_module` for details about these APIs).
+This implicit decoding happens when view code obtains form field values via the ``request.params``, ``request.GET``, or ``request.POST`` APIs (see :ref:`request_module` for details about these APIs).

 For example, let's assume that the following form page is served up to a browser client, and its ``action`` points at some :mod:`pyramid`